Are you stuck in a job you dislike?

 Sometimes reading motivational, personal development, and self-help books can help tremendously.
 Reading is my passion and I get so much comfort from books.
 I also love to listen to guided meditations.

 There are numerous guided meditations that can help you.
 The ones I enjoy the most are from Orin & Daben’s website.
 Authors, Sanaya Roman and Duane Packer offer countless guided meditations and courses.

-I have recently found a YouTube channel with guided meditations that I really like, by Jason Stephenson.
-This link will take you to his YouTube page.
+I have recently found a YouTube channel with guided meditations that I really like too, by Jason Stephenson.
 He has many great meditations to chose from.
 I did the surrender meditation and I thought it was awesome.

 If you are not happy with the direction your life is going please take some time aside to think about your purpose.
 Also please remember:

 – You might have multiple passions that can change over time.

 – You might not need to know what your life purpose is just now, but you can still work on yourself, heal difficult relationships, and feel much better in the process.
 Sometimes our inner work has to come first before a new way is manifested.